astha2395/ml_project/README.md

 # ml_project
-this is my first project.
+this is my the first project.